rdovgan/asd-java-intern/README.md

 ### Workflow ###

 * Create a personal working branch with template `implementation/{your_surname}`.
 * Create a package with your surname for implementation.
-For example, for `services` implementation you should create directory: `team.asd.services.{your_surname}`.
+For example, for `services` implementation you should create directory: `team.asd.service.{your_surname}`.
 * Implement an interface in your package.
 You can commit your changes per implemented method or by implemented class. *But do not several class implementation into one commit.*
 * Before or after you made a commit, pull changes from `master` branch.
 This is a required step.